-Advancing Gender Equality through Development Policy and Government Planning Instruments across the Three Spheres of Government:
+Priority Actions (2): Advancing Gender Equality, through Effectively Mainstreamed Development Policy and Government Planning Instruments, across the Three Spheres of Government:

-- The Precept of Equality Shall be effectively Mainstreamed into the National Development Plan (NDP), cutting across all strategic policy proposals of the NDP and the National Spatial Development Framework (NSDF).
-(The NDP and NSDF Reviewed for mainstreaming, together parliament and the Commission for Gender Equality) - The Precept of Equality Shall be effectively Mainstreamed into the Medium Term Strategic Framework (MTSF) and shall be cascaded cross its seven priorities and related interventions, as well as all priorities and outcomes, which are all intrinsically linked to women's development and the advancement of gender equality.
+- The Precept of Equality Shall be effectively Mainstreamed into the National Development Plan (NDP), cutting across all strategic policy proposals of the NDP as well as the National Spatial Development Framework (NSDF).
+(The NDP and NSDF Shall be Reviewed for mainstreaming, together with the National Executive (Presidency) Parliament and the (Commission for Gender Equality) - The Precept of Equality Shall be effectively Mainstreamed into the Medium Term Strategic Framework (MTSF) and shall be cascaded cross its seven priorities and related interventions, as well as all priorities and outcomes, which are all intrinsically linked to women's overall development and the advancement of gender equality.